GiuliaRomani/TimeVaryingSharedFrailtyCoxModels/README.md

-## General description of the Project of the PACS course
+# General description of the Project of the PACS course
 The Project of the PACS course is associated to my work thesis, developed in the statistical context of "survival analysis" and based on the paper "Centre-Effect on Survival After Bone Marrow Transplantation: Application of Time-Dependent Frailty Models", written by C.M.
 Wintrebert, H. Putter, A.H.
 Zwinderman and J.C. van Houwelingen.

 Briefly, this paper describes three different "Time-Varying Shared Frailty Cox Models", that are elaborated and complex Cox regression models, at which a time-varying random term (called frailty) is added for studying the temporal behaviour of a portion of data heterogeneity that cannot be solely explained by the regression coefficients.
 More details are provided in the project report and in my thesis.
 We apply these models to the PoliMi dataset.

-No numerical codes fitting these time-varying models are available and the ones implemented by us in R are quite slow.
+No numerical codes fitting these time-varying models are available and the ones implemented by me and my advisors in R are quite slow.
 Therefore, this project re-implements in C++ a consistent portion of the codes and suggests how to further speed up them through the introduction of parallel computing (precisely, OpenMP).

-## Structure of the .txt files
+### Structure of the .txt files
 The implemented codes require two input .txt files, that are called "DataIndividualsFile.txt" and "DataToolFile.txt".
 They contain the dataset on which the models will be applied, the optimal results and some other variables.
 In detail: